 Mr Jeremy Fisher’s Boat

 The Virtual Walk is your chance to experience just why Beatrix Potter loved the Lake District so much.
-Computerised imagery gives you the chance to walk around some of her most loved sites as if you’re really experiencing them.
+Computerised imagery gives you the chance to explore some of her most loved sites as if you’re really experiencing them.
 This area is also your chance to follow a timeline of her life and find out more about the writer behind the characters.

-Mr McGregor’s Greenhouse
+Mr McGregor’s Greenhouses

 Stop at the Shop

-The final part of the attraction is the beautiful gift shop.
 From small trinkets to larger gifts there’s the chance to pick up something special to remember your trip by.